yahavx/mindreader/README.md

 * `run_parsers`: collects all available parsers, and runs each one as a service, as in `run_parser`.
     This is also only available via the CLI.
-    This command receives a parser name, and a url to a message queue.
+    This command receives only a url to a message queue.
 Example usage:
     ```sh
     [mindreader] $ python -m mindreader.parsers run-parsers 'rabbitmq://127.0.0.1:5672/'
     ...  # Listening on the message queue, with eash parser separately